Back to Resources

 When should the post-mortem be completed after an incident?

 Within two weeks of incident closure for critical incidents and within 30 days for lower-severity events.
 The longer you wait, the more details are lost and the less actionable the findings become.
+Many SRE teams schedule the post-mortem meeting within 48-72 hours while context is fresh.

 Who should participate in the post-mortem review?